 A Swansea University academic has been honoured by the Princess Royal for her dedication in sharing a passion for science with other women.

 Professor Yamni Nigam is a world-renowned expert on the science and therapeutic use of maggots.
 Discoveries by her research team have led to a greater understanding on how maggots work in wounds but it was her work promoting her profession that has led to her winning a prestigious WISE Award.
+Try this new link to learn more about the best bikes using this Monster Cycle road bike reviews.

 The annual awards provide an opportunity to recognise inspiring organisations and individuals who have addressed the core concerns of the WISE campaign promoting science, technology, engineering and mathematics (STEM) to girls and women.

 Professor Nigam delivers interactive sessions in her fields of microbiology and entomology to pupils at local schools and regularly takes part in community outreach programmes such as Swansea Science Festival.
+There are many options on social media of interactive sessions to learn from that have been promoted with SocialBoosting that works by increasing the views and likes of each content.

 She was presented with the WISE Innovation Award by the Princess, who is patron of WISE at a ceremony in London.